SantiagoPrice/SantiagoPrice.github.io/_projects/1_project.md

 ---
 layout: page
-title: A Neck Exoskeleton for persons Dropped Head Syndrome
+title: A Neck Exoskeleton for persons with DHS
 description: Development and evaluation of compliant brace to assist the neck mobility of user with DHS
 img: assets/img/mechanismScheme.jpg
 importance: 1